gilbert-sun/rms_tf_node/docs/readme.mnist_tf.md

-# Mnist for Tensorflow at ROS
+# Mnist for Tensorflow at TX2 with ROS
 Making a ros-node to predict numbers from camera image.
 According to Tensorflow tutorial Deep MNIST model(https://www.tensorflow.org/versions/r0.11/tutorials/mnist/pros/index.html)